openworm/openworm_docs/resources.rst

 More information on running Sibernetic is `available online <http://sibernetic.org>`_.

-The :ref:`project page for Sibernetic <sibernetic>` has information about getting involved with its development.
+The :ref:`project page for Sibernetic <sibernetic-project>` has information about getting involved with its development.

 Geppetto